-1) Smart meters are upgrading Britain's energy system
+1) Smart meters are making our energy system smarter

-Smart meters are making Britain's energy system smarter.
-The data that smart meters are able to generate allows our energy system to understand how much energy is being used, when and where across Great Britain.
-It enables the people who manage Britain's energy system to be able to better plan, and helps consumers to shift usage from traditional peak times.
+Smart meter data enables the people who manage Britain’s energy system to better plan, and helps consumers to shift usage from traditional peak times.

 2) Smart meters will help reduce waste in the energy system